Medicare Part D Deductible

 What is the Medicare deductible for a Medicare Part D plan?

-A Medicare deductible is the amount you must pay each year for your prescription drugs before your Medicare Part D Prescription Drug Plan begins to pay its share of your drugs that are covered.
+A Medicare Part D deductible is the amount you must pay each year for your prescription drugs before your Medicare Part D Prescription Drug Plan begins to pay its share of your drugs that are covered.
 This is for a calendar year and resets every January 1.
 The amount of this deductible varies from Medicare Part D plan to Medicare Part D plan.
-However Medicare stipulates that no Medicare Part D Plan deductible can be greater than $400 a year in 2017.
+However Medicare stipulates that no Medicare Part D Plan deductible can be greater than $435 a year in 2020.

 How else do stand-alone Medicare Part D plans differ?

 Unlike Medicare Part D deductibles, Medicare doesn’t set a dollar limit for Medicare Part D premiums.
-Your plan sets the amount for your monthly premium and Medicare may add an income-related monthly adjustment if your income is above $85,000.
+Your plan sets the amount for your monthly premium and Medicare may add an income-related monthly adjustment if your income is above a certain amount.
 The monthly income adjustment is on a sliding scale.
-At the maximum income in the scale, an income above $214,000, you will pay $76.20 a month in addition to your plan premium.
+Learn more about the Part D Income-Related Monthly Adjustment Amount (IRMAA).

 Copayment and coinsurance are other prescription drug plan costs that are determined by the private insurance company, not by Medicare, and may differ from plan to plan.
 Coinsurance is a percentage of costs of a prescription drug, such as 25%.
 Copayment is a set dollar amount, such as $10, for all prescription drugs in a certain tier.